ConYel/spar_prepare/README.md

 # SPAR: Small RNA-seq Portal for Analysis of sequencing expeRiments

-This goal of this section is to provide guidelines on how to prepare raw sequencing files (n FASTQ format) for SPAR analysis.
+The goal of this section is to provide guidelines on how to prepare raw sequencing files (n FASTQ format) for SPAR analysis.

-Raw sequencing reads are first trimmed to remove adapters used in library preparation/sequencing (smrna_adapter_cut.sh), then mapped to the genome (e.g., hg19) (run_star_smrna.sh) to obtain aligned reads in BAM format.
-BAM file is then converted to bigWig raw signal track files.
+Raw sequencing reads are first trimmed to remove adapters used in library preparation/sequencing (*smrna_adapter_cut.sh*), then mapped to the genome (e.g., hg19) (*run_star_smrna.sh*) to obtain aligned reads in BAM format.
+BAM file is then converted to bigWig raw signal track files (*bedgraph_to_bigwig.sh*).

+Provided *prepare_BAM_and_bigWigs_from_fastq.sh* script automates these steps and can be used to prepare bigWig files for further analysis with [SPAR](https://www.lisanwanglab.org/SPAR) webserver.

 For adapter trimming, use
 ```